 Robert is a graduate student pursuing a Ph.D. in Clinical Psychology (Child and Family Track), working with Dr. Sheila Crowell.
 He received a B.A. in Biology and Psychology from Hope College (Holland, MI) in May 2017 and a M.S. in Psychology from the University of Utah in August 2019.
 Robert’s research interests focus on using rigorous research methods to study the extent to which lifespan transitions are impactful for individuals struggling with regulating their emotions.
 He often tries to incorporate temporal research designs and use multiple levels of analysis to understand emotion dysregulation in real time.

-Marilynn is the lab manager for the CAN Lab and the project coordinator for the BABY Study and the COVID-19 and Perinatal Experiences (COPE) Study.
+Marilynn joined the BABY Study in April 2017 as undergraduate research assistant and at this point has been involved in almost every role in the lab.
 She received her Psychology B.S. and Human Development & Family Studies B.S. from the University of Utah in May 2018.
-She hopes to apply to a PhD program to study the developmental origins of health and disease to better inform interventions and treatment of chronic conditions.
-When not working in the lab, she enjoys spending time with her family and three dogs.
+She is now the project coordinator of the BABY study and Lab Manager.
+Marilynn hopes to apply to a graduate program to learn more about the developmental origins of health and diseases to better inform the treatment of chronic conditions.

 Kira is a junior undergraduate student majoring in Psychology.
 She hopes to attend graduate school one day to pursue a PhD in Clinical or Developmental Psychology and pursue a career as a child psychologist with an emphasis in childhood trauma and emotion dysregulation.
 She hopes to focus future research on understanding childhood trauma and developing treatments for early childhood that can aid children in mitigating childhood trauma, stressors and emotions.